Tag Archives: Regina Hall

 Support The Girls (2018), Regina Hall

 I was looking forward to Support The Girls as a fan of Regina Hall and an enthusiast of movies that show beautiful, healthy sisterly bonds.
-Having made it to the end of writer / directer Andrew Bujalski’s movie, I’m still a fan of Hall who performed well.
+Having made it to the end of writer/director Andrew Bujalski’s movie, I’m still a fan of Hall, who performed well.
 Nevertheless, I found this movie quite awkward.

-Hall plays the general manager of a highway-side sports bar.
-Through the course of one day, her incurable optimism and faith in herself, her customers and her team – which features some peculiar characters is tested.
+Hall plays the general manager of a highway-side sports bar, where, through the course of one day, her incurable optimism and faith in herself, her customers and her team, which features some peculiar characters, are tested.

 Soon after hitting play, the pace of Support The Girls started to dull my initial excitement.
 The film seemed to move slowly and part of the problem is that I found myself very often wondering what exactly was going on.